Tuesday, June 11, 2013

 Don’t Display Tools

-The best defence against this disturbing trend is to not present thieves with a tempting opportunity.
+The best defense against this disturbing trend is to not present thieves with a tempting opportunity.
 Never leave your van unattended with the doors open when your tools are on display.
 A matter of seconds is all it can take for a professional thief to clean out your valuable property.

 Empty out overnight